- Bachelor's Degree Completion

 - IT Services

-At Regis College, career exploration and preparation is an integral part of a college education.
-Regis College students participate in experiential learning through a host of beyond-the-classroom activities: internships, clinical rotations, student teaching, study abroad programs, service learning, participation in extra-curricular activities and other programs designed to develop a portfolio of marketable skills that is now required by employers.
-As a result, the Regis College approach to career exploration and preparation is designed so that students learn how to build a resume of marketable skills throughout their college experience thereby preparing them for a successful transition from college to the working world and/or graduate school.
+At Regis, career exploration and preparation is an integral part of a college education.
+Regis students participate in experiential learning through a host of beyond-the-classroom activities: internships, clinical rotations, student teaching, study abroad programs, service learning, participation in extra-curricular activities and other programs designed to develop a portfolio of marketable skills that is now required by employers.
+As a result, the Regis approach to career exploration and preparation is designed so that students learn how to build a resume of marketable skills throughout their college experience thereby preparing them for a successful transition from college to the working world and/or graduate school.

-Using a curriculum that’s unique to Regis College, our students are taught the life skill of how to identify and land the job that’s right for them.
+Using a curriculum that’s unique to Regis, our students are taught the life skill of how to identify and land the job that’s right for them.

 Assistance is provided throughout the college experience using